ravignad/danatools/README.md

 # danatools

 A bunch of convenient tools to analyze data.
-It provides some handy functions on top of NumPy, SciPy and Matplotlib to perform some frequent tasks.
+It provides handy functions on top of NumPy, SciPy and Matplotlib to perform some frequent tasks.

 ## Install